habemusne/little-website/README.md

 # Usage

+I personally use the AWS EC2 server.
+If you choose other server providers like DigitalOcean and Heroku, you may skip Step 1, Step 2, and Step 4.

-- First of all, have your own domain and your server ready.
+- Step 1: First of all, have your own domain and your server ready.
 In my case, I bought the domain from GoDaddy.com and then I use AWS Route53 to setup the routing.
 There are plenty of articles on how to do it so I will not mention the procedure here.
 For example you may visit [this article](https://blog.vizuri.com/setting-up-godaddy-and-route53-with-ghost-blogger) for the procedure.

-- Then setup your server.
+- Step 2: Then setup your server.
 I have my memo on the setup process at the end of this README.
-But it's just for my own case: I use a t2.nano instance with CentOS/RDHL Fedora on AWS.
+But it's just for my own case: I use a t2.small instance with ubuntu on AWS.
 Make sure you make proper adjustments if you use a different setup.

-- Run the following commands
+- Step 3: Run the following commands

 ```
 cd little-website
-npm i
+npm i # this is very slow. you can use npm set progress=false to speed up
 npm i pm2 -g
 npm run build